The below ad runs from November 1, 2018 to April 30, 2019

 Apply directly to Allison Paulusma: email@example.com

 Qualitative and quantitative studies in traumatic stress, suicide, bereavement, neuroscience, and neuromodulation.
-Lab-based research in neurosciences such as neuropharmacology, neurochemistry, neuroanatomy, schizophrenia, depression, multiple sclerosis, virtual care, and indigenous studies.
+Lab-based research in neurosciences such as neuropharmacology, neurochemistry, neuroanatomy, schizophrenia, depression, multiple sclerosis, mental health services and virtual care, and indigenous studies.
 Studies being done at the Manitoba palliative care research unit are focused on patients with life threatening and life limiting conditions.
 Epidemiological research with large datasets; synthesize literature and propose a plan of action for development to the Principal Investigator, evaluate data as it is collected and suggest changes to the direction of the research or protocols; manage activities of the research team or lab; team work.

 Apply directly to Dr. James Bolton: firstname.lastname@example.org